 Whilst property management tools are great for automating responsibilities, they tend to offer lighter solutions with respect to creating and managing contracts.
 Whilst the contracting stage might only be a small part of the tenancy, it is essential to offer complete protection to both the landlord and their tenants.
 As a result, landlords should also consider platforms which are focused solely on contracts such as Legislate.
-This article presents 5 reasons landlords should use a contracting platform:
+This article presents 5 reasons landlords should use contract management software:

 Composing a contract is a slow process even when the terms and template are standardised.
 A lot of things can go wrong at this stage, especially when sections need to be tailored to a new situation.
 It can be tempting to remove or add clauses out of convenience but they can render the contract void ab initio.
 Streamlining the process with Legislate helps landlords save on average 3 hours per contract without compromising on the customisation of the terms to their requirements.

 2. The legislation is constantly evolving.

 This affects the standards to which landlords must manage their property and how they can manage the tenant relationship.
 Not being up to date with the legislation can lead to void clauses or worse penalties.
 Legislate’s legal team keeps track of updates and implements the changes in the contracts accordingly whilst communicating their effects to landlords and tenants.